cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/schedules.rst

 The name of a schedule must be unique in the application that it is in; the same name can be used in different applications.

-Schedules can be controlled by the :ref:`CDAP CLI <cli>` and the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle>`.
+Schedules can be added and controlled by the :ref:`CDAP CLI <cli>` and the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle>`.
 The :ref:`status of a schedule
-<http-restful-api-lifecycle-status>` can be retrieved, and individual schedules
+<http-restful-api-lifecycle-status>` can be retrieved, and individual schedules can be
+:ref:`added <http-restful-api-lifecycle-schedule-add>`,
-:ref:`resumed or suspended <http-restful-api-lifecycle-schedule-suspend-resume>`.
+:ref:`resumed, or suspended <http-restful-api-lifecycle-schedule-suspend-resume>`.

 When a schedule is initially deployed, it is in a *suspended* state; a *resume* command needs to be issued to change it to *scheduled* before it will begin.